Kagerou (band): History

 Kagerou means "mayfly" in the Japanese language.
 Mayflies can be as old as three years.
 However, when mayflies reach their adulthood, their life span varies from two hours to three days.
 The short lifespan of a mayfly was thought to be symbolic of vocalist Daisuke.
 He suffered heart problems since infancy and knowing that his heart could stop any day the band was named Kagerou in honor of him.

 At their live on September 16, 2006, at Liquid Room Ebisu, Kagerou announced that they would disband.
 Member comments on their official website stated that their last live would take place on January 8, 2007 at Zepp Tokyo.
 On December 27, 2006 they released a final greatest hits album entitled Shinjuka.

 Upon releasing their first single in June 2010 and the second in July, Daisuke's solo project, "Daisuke to Kuro no Injatachi", was due to release an album and follow it with a tour in Europe and the US.
 However, Daisuke died on July 15, 2010.

 Daisuke to Kuro no Injatachi then released an album on February 20, 2011.
 Composed of unfinished works by Daisuke, it was entitled Shikkoku no Hikari (漆黒の光, "Black Light").
-It features Shizûmi, Yuana, Kazu, aie (ex:Deadman, The Studs), Kyo (Dir en grey), Tatsurou (MUCC), Karyu (ex: D'espairsRay, Angelo) and members of Merry, 12012, Kannivalism and Boogieman.
+It features Shizûmi, Yuana, Kazu, aie (ex:Deadman, The Studs), Kyo (Dir En Grey), Tatsuro (MUCC), Karyu (ex: D'espairsRay, Angelo) and members of Merry, 12012, Kannivalism and Boogieman.